redmacdev1988/photoFrontend/README.md

 ![Test Results](http://chineseruleof8.com/code/wp-content/uploads/2019/06/avl_subtree_ex.jpg)

 When we hit thaiM, we have a match.
 When we go left, there is no match at 'hobo'.
 Since we're in the subtree of a match already, we simply return.
+This only applies if we was a previous match.

+## Previous match means we are in the subtree of a match

 - We check to see if we're in a subtree of a match by looking at results.length.
-If results.length is still 0, that means there were not matches yet.
+If results.length is still 0, that means there were no matches yet.
 And hence, we must continue with our binary search of a match.

 - If results.length >= 1, that means there was a match, and we are in the subtree of that match.

 The current node at 'hobo' does not match, its impossible for its children to have a match.